d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 with the most standard workflow.

 Recall the architecture of a single-layer network as shown in :numref:`fig_single_neuron`.
-The layer is said to be *fully-connected* because each of its inputs is connected to each of its outputs by means of a matrix-vector multiplication.
+The layer is said to be *fully connected* because each of its inputs is connected to each of its outputs by means of a matrix-vector multiplication.

 :begin_tab:`mxnet`
-In Gluon, the fully-connected layer is defined in the `Dense` class.
+In Gluon, the fully connected layer is defined in the `Dense` class.
 Since we only want to generate a single scalar output, we set that number to 1.